 But anyway, Mike, I appreciate your call.

-Um if I've heard amnesty promoted or sold as something for the American people.
+I'm really trying to think now if I've heard amnesty promoted or sold as something for the American people.

 This is all being done for the Republican Democrat parties.

-It's not being done for the American people, is my point.
+It's not being done for the American people is my point.

 The real immigration push is for the Democrat Party.

-That's the thing that fascinates me about it.
+That's the thing that fascinates me.

 We've got to take a break.